The new generation lunar gravitational wave detectors: sky map resolution and joint analysis: Introduction

-In this work, we focus on the monochromatic gravitational waves, which can be emitted in the early stage of compact binary systems, including intermediate-mass black holes and neutron stars\cite{seitenzahl2015neutrino,sousa2025parameter,jiang2024sky,song2025probing}, the first-order phase transitions from early universe\cite{croon2024gravitational} and the subsequent cosmic string \cite{zhou2022gravitational}.
-As with space-based detectors, we adopt an equilateral triangular configuration (see Fig.~1).
-Using the \textit{Fisher Information Matrix (FIM)} method, we analyze $3600$ potential GW sources distributed across the celestial sphere to evaluate the angular resolution of the detector.
-We further generate sky maps of localization accuracy for CIGO, LISA, and TianQin at three representative frequencies: $0.1$, $1$, and $10~\mathrm{Hz}$.
+In this work, we focus on the monochromatic gravitational waves, which can be emitted in the early stage of compact binary systems, including intermediate-mass black holes and neutron stars \cite{seitenzahl2015neutrino,sousa2025parameter,jiang2024sky,song2025probing}, the first-order phase transitions from the early universe \cite{croon2024gravitational} and the subsequent cosmic string \cite{zhou2022gravitational}.
+As with space-based detectors, we adopt an equilateral triangular configuration (see Fig. 8).
+Using the \textit{Fisher Information Matrix (FIM)} method, we analyze $3600$ potential GW sources distributed across the celestial sphere to evaluate the localization accuracy of the detector.
+We further generate sky maps of angular resolution for CIGO, LISA, and TianQin at three representative frequencies: $0.1$, $1$, and $10~\mathrm{Hz}$.
 By comparing these results, we investigate the performance of the detectors across the $0.1$--$10~\mathrm{Hz}$ Hz band.
-Besides, we compute the joint angular-resolution maps for the CIGO--LISA and CIGO--TianQin network configurations at the same frequencies, assessing the enhanced localization capability with a lunar–space joint analysis.
+Since the operation of Taiji in space is similar to LISA's, we will not discuss it separately here.
+Besides, we compute joint angular-resolution maps for the CIGO, LISA, and TianQin network configurations at the same frequencies, and assess the enhanced localization capability using a lunar–space joint analysis.
 Additionally, we upgrade the CIGO system by adding a detector at the base of the crater, forming a tetrahedral configuration with the origin plane.
 We then calculate and compare its angular resolution over the sky region.
 These results provide valuable insight into the potential of lunar-based interferometers to bridge the existing detection gap between space-based and ground-based GW observatories.